LaughingLeader-DOS2-Mods/Mimicry/README.md

 * Food
 * Drinks

+Self-preservation is enabled by default, so an undead ally drinking poison won't be mimicked by a non-undead character, and vice versa.

-Item mimicking can be disabled in the host settings menu.
+Item mimicking can be disabled in the host settings menu, and self-preservation can be disabled in the mime settings menu (both available in the Mimicry settings menu).

 #### Source Mimicking & Source Regeneration